helloyifan/yfjd01.github.io/Cloud/AWS/S3/S3_Security_And_Encrpytion.md

 There are two types of encryption

 Encryption in Transit is achieved by
 * Whenever you go on a website in **HTTPS**, it will be encrypted in Transit.
-Encryted between your computer and servcer
+Encrypted between your computer and server
     * SSL/TLS

 Encryption at Rest